- Staggering bond maturities can help to create a predictable stream of bond income.

 Another view lets Matt review the schedule of when to expect interest payments and the return of principal—providing a view into the cash flow he could expect if he chooses to purchase the suggested bond ladder.

-Matt’s expected cash flows appear to decrease over time, but he may be able to extend that income by reinvesting the returned principal each time one of the bonds matures.
+Matt's expected cash flows appear to decrease over time, as successive rungs of bonds mature, but he may be able to extend that income by reinvesting the returned principal each time one of the bonds matures.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917